coreycodes96/correct-io/README.md

 # Correct.io

-Correct.io allows users to create quizzes with a specific categories.
+Correct.io allows users to create quizzes with specific categories.
 One the quiz has been created the user can then play the quiz and they can also pick the difficulty of the quiz (easy, medium, hard).